D408-bot/File-to-audio/README.md

 python Encode.py <YOUR_FILE>
 ```

-Same as for the encode
+Same as for the decode